LeeroyLabs/sailcms-documentation/src/working-with-sail/entries.md

 # CMS

 SailCMS comes with models to help to structure your page contents.
+The models are the `Entry`, `EntryType` and the `EntryTypeLayout`.

 ## Entry Type

+The entry type is used to regroup the entries into the same type and in the same way, to define the tables in the databases.
+Thereby, the entries of a blog type would be located in the `blogs` table of the database.

 An entry type is formed with a `title`, a `handle` and an `url_prefix`.
 The `handle` is use to get the instance or to get the related Entry model.